Breaking Fast, Building Bonds

 In CEO’s opening remarks, he thanked staff for taking time to join the gathering and reminded everyone that Iftar is more than just a meal to break the fast - it is a time to come together, strengthen bonds and celebrate the diversity that makes our organisation stronger.

-Before the meal began, Dr Norhisham (Senior Consultant, Medicine, NTFGH) led Muslim staff in a prayer to mark the moment of breaking fast.
-As the call to prayer signalled the breaking of the fast, it was heartening to see colleagues coming together after working hours to share a meal and enjoy each other’s company in the spirit of Ramadan.
+Before the meal began, Dr Norhisham Main (Senior Consultant, Medicine, NTFGH) led Muslim staff in a prayer to mark the moment of breaking fast.
+As the call to prayer signalled the breaking of the fast, it was heartening to see colleagues - Muslim and non-Muslim alike coming together after working hours to share a meal and enjoy each other’s company in the spirit of Ramadan.

 The evening — along with these thoughtful initiatives — served as a meaningful reminder of the strong sense of community at JHC, where moments like these bring colleagues closer beyond the workstation.